 Engagement on life cycle information makes it easier to initiate new projects within our supply chain to reduce the environmental impacts of metal cans even more.
-Ball defines success by the number of customers to which Ball is able to align to its environmental goals.
+Ball defines success by the number of customers to which we are aligned regarding environmental goals.
 Specifically, Ball considers its engagement successful if its emissions reduction efforts align with 100% of our key customer's science-based targets.
-In 2019 Ball achieved this goal.
+In 2020 Ball achieved this goal.
+In June 2021, Ball published its 2030 Sustainability Goals which includes a category of goals focused on Real Circularity.
+The long-term ambition for our Real Circularity goal is to create the perfect circle for our packaging products in which materials can be used in perpetuity, which will require collaboration with suppliers and customers.